samraHanif0340/samraHanif0340.github.io/_docs/python.md

 1. Note: If you want to profile several functions, only instantiate once the `LineProfiler()` and import it in the other files.
 Otherwise, profiler output might have some issues and have weird reporting.

 ## Configuration
-+ Setup proxy configurations for pip when using pip behind a corporate proxy, e.g., `http://10.0.0.0:8080/`.
++ Setup proxy configurations for conda/pip when using conda/pip behind a corporate proxy, e.g., `http://10.0.0.0:8080/`.
++ For conda, run the following commands in a terminal
+    ```bash
+    $ conda config --set proxy_servers.http http://10.0.0.0:8080/
+    $ conda config --set proxy_servers.https https://10.0.0.0:8080/
+    ```
+    A `.condarc` file will be created with the proxy server details and placed at `~/.condarc`.
-+ To achieve this, create a `pip.conf` file at `~/.pip/` such that `~/.pip/pip.conf` file contains the following.
++ For pip, create a `pip.conf` file at `~/.pip/` such that `~/.pip/pip.conf` file contains the following
     ```
     [global]
     proxy = http://10.0.0.0:8080/